wenqian157/20241020_IDL_demo/README.md

 ### 2. MOCAP
 1. Open `Motive`
 2. Set to Loopback in the streaming pane.
+In Motive 3.x, Streaming is found the Settings.
 3. In the Assets Pane make sure GTR and VOC are checked.
 Those are the tracked markers

 ### 3. IMAGE GENERATION